A Farmhouse Nursery Dresser Makeover

 A closer look at the handles on an old thrifted dresser.
 The dresser is painted cream and the metal handles have been painted teal blue.

 I knew as soon as I saw it in person it would be perfect for our farmhouse nursery.
-We paid $60 USD for it, which was admittedly more than I wanted to spend.
-But, it’s a solid wood piece with plenty of storage that we can use for years to come.
+Last week we paid $60 USD for it, which was admittedly more than I wanted to spend.

 This post contains affiliate links.
 Please, click here to read my disclosure policy.